John-Paul-R/kits/docs/RINGS.md

 Sets the display item shown in the kit selection GUI for this ring.

+### Permanent Choice

+Command: `/kit ring permanentChoice <ring_name> <true/false>`\
+Requires Permission: `kits.manage`

+When enabled, players can only claim from the first kit they choose in this ring.
+Once a player claims any kit from a permanent choice ring, they cannot claim any other kit from that ring - their choice becomes permanent.
+This is useful for class selection systems or one-time specialization choices.

 ### Removing Rings

 #### Remove Ring (Extract Kits)